danmindru/responsive-html-email-signature/README.md

 ```

 ### Using config values in HTML
-Config variables are be made available in all HTML files. <br/>
+Config variables are made available in all HTML files. <br/>
 Add any variable to the configuration file and use it in HTML like so:

 ```html